Spoof (game)

 Spoof is a strategy game, typically played as a gambling game, often in bars and pubs where the loser buys the other participants a round of drinks.
+Each player conceals between zero and three coins in their hand, then each makes a guess of the total held.

 The exact origin of the game is unknown, but one scholarly paper addressed it, and more general n-coin games, in 1959.
 It is an example of a zero-sum game.
 The version with three coins is sometimes known under the name Three Coin.

 Gameplay

 Spoof is played by any number of players in a series of rounds.
-In each round the objective is to guess the aggregate number of coins held in concealment by all the players, with each player being allowed to conceal up to three coins in their hand.
+In each round the objective is to guess the aggregate number of coins held in concealment by all the players, with each player being allowed to conceal up to three coins in their hand, without the other players seeing the amount.
 (Some versions of the game may vary this number.)
 The coins may be of any denomination, and the values of the coins are irrelevant: in fact, any suitable objects could be used in place of coins, e.g. matches.

 For the first round an initial player is selected in some fashion, such as spinning a burnt match to see who it points at.

 At the beginning of every round each player conceals a quantity of coins, or no coins at all, in their closed fist, extended into the circle of play.
 The initial player calls what they think is the total number of coins in play.
 Play proceeds clockwise around the circle until each player has ventured a call regarding the total number of coins, and no player can call the same total as any other player.
-The call of "Spoof!" is sometimes used to mean "zero".
+The call of "Spoof!" is used to mean "zero".

 After all players have made their calls, they open their fists and display their coins for the group to count the total.
 It is illegal for a player to open their hand without making a call.
 The player who has correctly guessed the total number of coins withdraws from the game and the remainder of the group proceeds to the next round.
 If no player guesses the total correctly, the entire group continues play in the next round.
 The starting player for each subsequent round is the next remaining player, clockwise from the starter of the previous round.

 Play continues until all players have been eliminated except for one, whereupon that last remaining player pays the stipulated stakes to each other player.
 In some versions of the game additional rules are used, such as "no gloating" (a leaving player is not allowed to celebrate), or left-handed play.